Fidelity Payment Services: Card Processing Reviews & Complaints

 Fidelity Payment Services Customer Reviews

 Here's What Their Clients Say

 |Total Online Complaints||<10|

 Low Complaint Total

-As of this review, we are able to locate only a few negative Fidelity Payment Services reviews, 3 of which were filed in the comment section of this review.
-One complainant cited difficulty canceling the service and undisclosed fees, but later added updates indicating that the company provided a satisfactory resolution to the issue.
+As of this review, we are able to locate only a few negative Fidelity Payment Services reviews, some of which were filed in the comment section of this review.
+One Fidelity Payment Services complaint cited difficulty canceling the service and undisclosed fees but later added updates indicating that the company provided a satisfactory resolution to the issue.
 Since Fidelity acts as a reseller in many cases, it is possible that some reviews get filed under the names of its backend processors, but there is no mention of Fidelity in any complaints filed against other processors at this time.
 In fact, most of the public reviews filed about Fidelity are positive testimonials.
 If you have a Fidelity Payment Services review to make, please do so in the comments below.